elematic/heximal/packages/expressions/README.md

 ### Null-Safety

 Expressions are generally null-safe.
-If an intermediate expression yields `null` the entire expression will return null, rather than throwing an exception.
+If a subexpression yields `null` or `undefined`, subsequent property access will return null, rather than throwing an exception.
 Property access, method invocation and operators are null-safe.
 Passing null to a function that doesn't handle null will not be null safe.

 ## Syntax